CLARIAH/pure3dx/README.md

 *   [Bas Doppen](https://pure.knaw.nl/portal/en/persons/bas-doppen):
     visual design of the editions app;
 *   [Dirk Roorda](https://github.com/dirkroorda):
-    backend, integration, and the overall architecture;
+    the code: backend, integration, and the overall architecture;
 *   Qiqing Ding (Vic) and his colleagues in the Concern Infrastructure team: lots of help on the containerization and Kubernetes deployment;
 *   Pure3D contains several releases of the